hendri2808/testbdkrakenteam/README.md

 # Blockchain Developer Test

 This project is a result of the blockchain developer test assigned by **Nico Yudhanto** (<nico.yudhanto@anantla.com>) on **December 12, 2024**.
 The objective was to demonstrate blockchain development skills by completing the tasks listed in the test case.
-The project was completed on **December 15, 2024**.
+The project was completed on **December 15, 2024**, and update on **December 16, 2024** for final Result of the test.
-This test was carried out by Kraken (a.k.a Hendri) himself for 2 days.

 ---